wsatchmo/ATB_System_CAGD280/README.md

 	- Cameras that switch based on who is currently attacking

  ## To do
-	[ ] Feedback on attacks
+	[ ] Fix spawning into Battle_Plane: works in Dev, breaks Build [ ] Feedback on attacks
 	[ ] HP & MP Bars
 	[ ] Magic, Skills, Items